jerryhgladinet/docs/admin/source/chapter03.rst

 **User Reset Password Email**

-    This is the email that sent to a user when the user reset password himself/herself.
+    This is the email that sent to a user when the user resets the password for himself/herself.

 **New Sign-in Action Email**

-    This is the email notification sent to the user when the user login from a specific machine.
+    This is the email notification sent to the user when the user logins from a specific machine.

 **Settings**